 Opacity – An Overview

 Shirts can be made from a wide variety of fabrics—from thick heavy flannels to the thinnest cotton and linen blends.
 Typically, weight and color dictate the opacity of a fabric.
 The thicker a fabric is the more opaque it will be, and the closer to white a color is the more it will show through.

 These aren’t the only considerations, though.
 The weave of a fabric and type of yarn used can come into play.
 Shirts with wool woven into them almost always tend to be more opaque, whereas 100% linen or cotton/linen shirts tend to be more sheer.
 Additionally, a fabric can be more or less opaque depending on whether it’s an oxford, a pinpoint, a twill, a broadcloth, or a jacquard.

-Twills end up being pretty dense because of the nature of their weave, so these will often be more opaque than oxfords and pinpoints of similar weights—these two weaves are woven a little “looser” and more “open.”
+Twills are some of the most dense weaves, so they will often be more opaque than oxfords and pinpoints of similar weights, which are woven a little more “loosely” or are what’s called “open.”
 Broadcloth (or poplin) is more difficult to weave with a very high density, so most broadcloths will tend to weigh less than twills, oxfords, and pinpoints.
-Because of this, broadcloths tend to be the least opaque fabric style.
+Because of this, broadcloth is generally the least opaque fabric weave type.

-While many guys will never have an issue with the opacity, there are some who find this to be the most important aspect of their shirt.
-Those with darker skin, or (especially) guys with hairy chests are most likely to have issues with fabrics showing through.
+While many guys will never have an issue with opacity, there are some who find this to be the most important aspect of their shirt.
+Those with darker skin, or guys with (especially) hairy chests are most likely to have issues with fabrics showing through.